 Next, make sure your deposits don't exceed the limits of FDIC coverage.
 The basic limit is $250,000 per depositor, per bank.
-If you are in the happy situation of needing more coverage than that, it's possible to get additional coverage you have several accounts with different legal ownerships at the same bank.
-Some banks may still participate in the Transaction Account Guarantee (TAG) program, but that provision is currently set to expire December 31, 2010.
+If you are in the happy situation of needing more coverage than that, it's possible to get additional coverage if you have several accounts with different legal ownerships at the same bank.

 Here are some tips to follow:

 - Ask the branch manager if the institution has FDIC insurance